Britta Schwalm

 Where does the design inspiration for your works come from?
 How do you feed your creativity?
 What are your sources of inspirations?

-My creativity is best when I sit at my workplace and stop thinking.
-I just follow my hands.
+My creativity flows best when I sit at my workstation and let my hands take over—I stop thinking and simply create.

 How would you describe your design style?
 What made you explore more this style and what are the main characteristics of your style?
 What's your approach to design?